rtetelbaum/Seriously-Eat-Recipe-Manager/README.md

 Seriously Eat, Recipe Manager

 ## DESCRIPTION
 This app pulled API content from Spoonacular so users can browse, save, update (add notes to) and/or remove recipes from their personal recipe box.
 Users are prompted to either log in to their existing account or create a new one.

-## INSTALLATION
-We downloaded the following for our initial environment and also the following gems to 'prettify' the project.

 ## AUTHORS